The crucial role of adhesion in the transmigration of active droplets through interstitial orifices: Methods

 \subsection{Basic idea of the model}

 Here we shortly outline the hydrodynamic model used in this work.
-We consider a self-propelled fluid droplet containing an active polar liquid crystal (or an active gel), whose concentration is described in terms of a scalar field $\phi_1({\bf r},t)$, positive within the drop and zero outside.
-The surrounding environment, in which the active droplet is immersed, is a passive fluid modeling a wet solvent.
+We consider a self-propelled fluid droplet containing an active polar liquid crystal (or an active gel) immersed in a passive fluid.
+The active gel concentration is described in terms of a scalar field $\phi_1({\bf r},t)$, positive within the drop and zero outside.
+The environment surrounding the droplet is a further passive fluid modeling a wet solvent.
 Such a mixture is embedded within a microfluidic channel made of two flat parallel walls plus two semi-circular symmetric pillars forming a narrow constriction (see Fig.\ref{fig1}).
-Unlike the flat walls (implemented using no-slip conditions \cite{succi}, see Supplementary Material), the solid structure of the pillars is modeled using two auxiliary {\it static} phase fields $\phi_2({\bf r})$ and $\phi_3{(\bf r})$, positive within each pillar and zero outside.
-Although this approach provides an approximate description of a constriction, yet it allows for a relatively easy computational implementation of mesoscale physical effects occurring between drops and pillars (such as the repulsion and the adhesion of the fluid interface with a wall) by minimally modifying a pore-free model already used in previous studies \cite{tjhung1,tjhung2}.
-As mentioned above, our active drop also hosts a contractile gel whose experimental realizations are, for example, acto-myosin solutions and bacterial suspensions.
+Unlike the flat walls (implemented using no-slip conditions \cite{succi}, see Supplementary Note 1), the solid structure of the pillars is modeled using two auxiliary {\it static} phase fields $\phi_2({\bf r})$ and $\phi_3{(\bf r})$, positive within each pillar and zero outside.
+Although this approach provides an approximate description of a constriction, it allows for a relatively easy computational implementation of mesoscale physical effects occurring between drops and pillars (such as the repulsion and the adhesion of the fluid interface with a wall) by minimally modifying a pore-free model already used in previous studies \cite{tjhung1,tjhung2}.
+As mentioned above, our active drop also hosts a contractile gel whose experimental realization is, for example, an acto-myosin solution.
 Its mesoscale order is captured by a polar liquid crystal field ${\bf P}({\bf r},t)$ representing a coarse grained average of all orientations of the internal constituents (e.g an actin filament).
-This vector field is positive within the cell and zero anywhere else.
-Finally a further vector field ${\bf v}({\bf r},t)$ describes the global fluid velocity of both cell and solvent.
+This vector field is positive within the droplet and zero anywhere else.
+Finally a further vector field ${\bf v}({\bf r},t)$ describes the global fluid velocity of both drop and solvent.